ilosvideos/api-docs/source/includes/v2/_responses.md

 }
 ```

-> Example of a success response with a data array.
+> Example success response with a data array.

 ```json
 {